benders5e/benders5e/phb/classes/waterbender.md

 #### Naturalist
 Beginning when you choose this specialization at 5th level, you learn to control the water in plants.
 You can use the stems of plants instead of water for your waterbending attacks.
 The stems' physical modifiers are equal to your bending modifier.

 Your familiarity with plants makes you adept at traveling and surviving in the regions in which they thrive.
-Choose one type of favored terrain: forest, grassland, or swamp.
-When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.
+When you make an Intelligence or Wisdom check related to plant terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.

-While traveling for an hour or more in your favored terrain, you gain the following benefits:
+While traveling for an hour or more in such terrain, you gain the following benefits:

 - Difficult terrain doesn't slow your group's travel.
 - Your group can’t become lost except by spirit magic.